gearglow/ReptiliaWithATwist/The List.md

 _Go time,_ Elysia thought, entering the arena in time with the beat.
 The muggle-raised attendees were on their feet, stamping and shouting along, to the bemusement of the others (not to mention the enormous dragon across the arena).

-The minute-fifty mark arrived.
+She hopped up on a boulder for a better angle as the minute-fifty mark arrived.
 "You've been --" Brian Johnson's screech echoed across the stadium, and Elysia raised her wand, tapping her foot in time and muttering "_tximista ibili_" (which translated to "ride the lightning" in Basque, but she wasn't as much of a Metallica fan).

-The kick-drums hit, and with it an echoing double-boom of thunder as she leapt to the golden egg in a bolt of lightning, scooped it up, and then rode another bolt to the arena's exit.
+The drums hit, and with it an echoing double-boom of thunder as she leapt to the golden egg in a bolt of lightning, scooped it up, and then rode another bolt to the arena's exit.

 "Thunderstruck!"
 The crowd yelled.

 Elysia bowed with a flourish and raised the egg high above her head.
 The crowd roared, the music faded out, and she sauntered off to be swept into a bone-crushing double-hug from her girlfriends.

+"The Green-Eyed Lightning does it again!"
+Bagman shouted.
+"Our youngest champion is by far the fastest to retrieve her egg, in a stunning and flawless performance!
+Let's go to the judges!"
+He waved his wand, and a large, glowing '10' appeared.
+The others followed suit, even Karkaroff, who had a sour look on his face as he gave his score.

+Elysia, Luna, and Hermione made their way into the stands to join Remus and Sirius (who had wavy brown hair to his shoulder blades, pulled back into a ponytail, and warm brown eyes instead of his usual steel-grey).
+They looked quite cozy together, and when Elysia raised an eyebrow Remus blushed.

+"Hey, who am I to judge?"
+She said, snuggling between Luna and Hermione.
+"Anyway, how's the competition so far?"

+"Compared to you?
+Dismal," Sirius said.
+"Krum tried cursing his dragon in the eye.
+He made the shot, but she trampled half her eggs and clawed him pretty good before he made it out."

+The girls all winced at that.

+"Ms. Delacour fared somewhat better," Remus picked up the thread.
+"She put her dragon to sleep somehow --"

+ "-- And half the stands --" Sirius cut in.

+ "-- But Chinese Fireballs apparently breathe flames when they snore, and her skirt caught fire before she made it out."

+ "Who wears a skirt when facing a dragon?"
+Hermione scoffed.
+"Honestly!"

+ "Hey, it was the most exciting part of the whole thing!"
+Ron protested, from the next row down.
+He was promptly smacked upside the head by Ginny, who then went back to cuddling with Nell on her other side.

+"Anyway, they're both back in the medical tent," Remus added.